qsnake/gpaw/doc/devel/ase_optimize.rst

 evaluations.
 This is because some of the optimizers uses internal line searches or similar.

-N2Ru
+N2Cu
 ====
-Relaxation of Ru surface.
+Relaxation of Cu surface.

 Calculator used: EMT

 .. csv-table::
-   :file: ../_static/N2Ru-surf.csv
+   :file: ../_static/N2Cu-surf.csv
    :header: Optimizer, Steps, Force evaluations, Energy, Note

 N2 adsorption on relaxed Ru surface